Best Luxury Hotels in Rhône-Alps

 Perhaps one of the biggest open-air adventure playgrounds, the Rhône-Alpes region in the southeastern corner of France offers outdoor enthusiasts’ great variety – the majestic Alps presents world-class skiing, cycling and hiking whilst the renowned Rhône Valley is one of the world’s oldest wine-making areas with exceptional vineyards and boasts long warm summers and mild winters.
 Its capital, Lyon, is a thriving city that offers visitors historical, cultural and culinary surprises – and is said to be the ‘Gastronomy capital of France!’
 The region is also home to many traditional towns and villages, such as the picture-perfect Annecy, where a taste of classic France life can be enjoyed along with lots of water sports and more mountain adventures.
 Explore some of our favourite luxury hotels in the area.

-Rhône-Alps, Lyon
+Rhône-Alps, Annecy

 Rhône-Alps, Val dʼIsère